haoxins/haoxins.github.io/archived/2021-kubernetes-in-action-2nd-1.md

 ## Persisting application data with PersistentVolumes

+* To make pod manifests *portable* across different cluster environments, the environment-specific information about the actual storage volume is moved to a *`PersistentVolume`* object.
+  - A *`PersistentVolumeClaim`* object connects the pod to this *`PersistentVolume`* object.

+* Before a user can use a *persistent volume* in their pods, they must first *claim* the volume by creating a `PersistentVolumeClaim` object.
+  - After claiming the volume, the user has exclusive rights to it and can use it in their pods.
+  - They can delete the pod at any time, and they won't lose ownership of the persistent volume.
+  - When the volume is no longer needed, the user releases it by *deleting* the `PersistentVolumeClaim` object.

 ## Configuring applications using ConfigMaps, Secrets, and the Downward API

 ## Organizing API objects using labels, selectors, and Namespaces